top of page

 Teachers, school staff, and administrators often encounter students with TBI without ever receiving training on how brain injuries affect learning, behavior, and emotional regulation.

-We provide frameworks that help educators respond with clarity, patience, and informed support.
+We provide frameworks that help educators respond with:

 Medical and mental‑health professionals are essential partners in long‑term recovery.